maxchang3/RetroPHPWebStudy/README.md

 > This project was created specifically for my traditional PHP and Web course at the university.
 As I'm using an Apple Silicon Mac, the `arm64v8/phpmyadmin` has been used, you can replace it with just `phpmyadmin` if you are amd64.

 > If you require production-level tools, I recommend [DDEV](https://ddev.com/).
 (I discovered this after making this repo from the the original repo.)

+> "Retro" pertains to my course, not this repository.

 # Intro